How an Attorney Can Help You Appeal a Denied Claim

 Every appeal is different, so it's difficult to put a specific time frame on the appeals process.
 In general, an appeal can take anywhere from a few weeks to several months.
 Some of the factors that contribute to a longer process include having to submit the proper paperwork, waiting for the Administrative Judge to provide their ruling on the appeal, and potentially pursuing a higher level of appeal if the results are not in your favor.
 Our team will make every effort to guide you through the appeals process expeditiously.

 Our Woodstock workers’ compensation attorney is willing to put in the time and effort to make sure your case gets the consideration you deserve.
+Working with an experienced lawyer is one of the best way to increase the odds of winning a workers' comp case.
 Don’t accept a judgement that doesn’t give you the help you need—call Attorney Nicholas Warlick and get started with an appeal.

 Call us today at (678) 797-7705 or contact us online to start your appeal.